Our Team at FMCH UK

 Board of Trustees

-Barbara Jayson MBE, Founder and Co Chair
+Barbara Jayson MBE, Founder and Chair

 Responding to the serious financial and political crisis in Indonesia during 2001, Barbara worked with a team of Indonesian and expatriate healthcare professionals to establish the first FMCH charity in Jakarta.
 Known locally as Yayasan Balita Sehat, it has grown to become FMCH Indonesia.

-Barbara was awarded an MBE for services to women and children in Indonesia in 2004, and is a Fellow of the Royal Society of Public Health.
+Barbara was awarded an MBE for services to women and children in Indonesia in 2004 and is a Fellow of the Royal Society of Public Health.

 Lou Simpson, Trustee